Diving or Snorkeling while Pregnant – What do you have to consider?

 The body can diffuse the bubbles safely while ascending at a slow pace.
 Coming up too quickly causes the bubbles to expand because of the decrease in pressure.
 The repercussions can be severe, and for an unborn child, it is even more dangerous.

-The reason for this is that a fetus in the womb receives oxygen through the placenta instead of lungs, so the baby may have trouble diffusing the nitrogen bubbles after they have formed.
+The reason for this is that a fetus in the womb receives oxygen through the placenta instead of the lungs, so the baby may have trouble diffusing the nitrogen bubbles after they have formed.